A Conversation with RJ Starr

 That is probably the most honest thing I can say about what the next chapter looks like: I do not fully know.
 Pathways keep opening that were not visible from where I was standing before.
 Ideas surface that pull in directions I did not anticipate.
 The framework creates its own momentum.
 Once you have built the architecture and trained yourself to see structure everywhere, you cannot stop seeing it.
 It shows up in dreams, in conversations, in the behavior of people waiting in line, in the way institutions fail and the way individuals absorb that failure.
 The material is everywhere.

 What I can say with certainty is that I will do what I have always done.
 I will follow the questions.
 I will find the gaps that everyone else has walked past without stopping.
-I will ask the questions that no one else seems to be asking and stay with them until the answers have a shape.
-That has been the method since third grade.
+I will ask the questions that do not seem to be getting asked and stay with them until the answers have a shape.
+That has been the method since childhood.
 It has not changed.
 It will not change.
 The work continues as long as the questions do, and the questions do not stop.